Catallactic/catallactic-site/docs/whitepaper.md

 In order to create a complete Quality Theory of Money we must identify the functions of money that will be covered since every function would have different quality requirements.

-To work as a Mean of Payment:
+To work as a Medium of Exchange:

 * comply with requirement or physical money, that is, <b>Uniform</b>, <b>Divisible</b>, <b>Portable</b>, <b>Durable</b>, <b>Scarce</b>.
 This is not a problm or an smart contract